lino-framework/lino/docs/dev/ml/index.rst

 The standard library ``modlib``
 ===============================

-The :mod:`lino.modlib` modules are ready-to-use "apps" (as Django calls them) which may be used by your Lino applications.
+The modules in the :mod:`lino.modlib` package are ready-to-use "apps" (as Django calls them) for Lino applications.

 .. toctree::
    :maxdepth: 2

-   users
-   countries
    addresses
+   beid
    contacts
+   countries
+   extjs
+   excerpts
    humanlinks
-   beid
-   extjs
+   users